codeverse124/repo/README.md

   <img src="/code1.png" alt="CodeVerse" width="160" />
 </p>

-> 🚀 **Practice 300+ real-world React & JavaScript interview questions** in-browser — no AI fluff, no distractions.
+> 🚀 **Practice 300+ real-world React interview questions** in-browser — no AI fluff, no distractions.
 > 💼 Built with precision by developers who've been through FAANG, Big Tech, and startup trenches.
 > 🎯 CodeVerse gives you **a focused, clean, and fast interface** to master your fundamentals and ace interviews with confidence.